osg-htc/virtual-school-pilot-2020/docs/materials/sw/part4-ex4-docker-build.md

 	print(a)

 To run this script, we will need a copy of Python with the `numpy` library.
-To do this, we will create a container with these components.

 Getting Set Up
 --------------